 Break Down Your Pallets

 Grab a hammer and start dismantling the pallet’s base by removing the chocks.
 Pry the top planks from the pallet using your claw hammer.
-If any planks break, are rotten, or unsuitable, place them aside.
+If any planks break, are rotten, or are otherwise unsuitable, place them aside.
 Once you have removed the top planks, pull out the nails and repeat this process until you have around 10 planks.

 Prepare the Planks

 In this example, I’m using a 10-inch diameter dog bowl, so I measured 14 inches along two of the six planks, drew cut lines (using a carpenter’s square), and cut them to size using a handsaw.
 Repeat this process; however, this time use 13 inches as the measurement.
 Now, using two off-cuts from your pallet, cut two 13-inch support beams.
 You should end up with six planks, two measuring 14 inches and four measuring 13 inches.